dalcorso/thermo_pw/thermo_pw_help.md

 <br><br>
 28. Is <code>thermo_pw</code> compatible with the GPU version of QE?
 <br>
-Presently there is no support for GPU in <code>thermo\_pw</code> routines, but with QE6.7 and with version 1.5.0 you can give the command <code>make tpw_gpu</code>
+In part it is.
+With QE6.7 and with version 1.5.0 you can give the command <code>make tpw_gpu</code>
 to obtain a version of the code that can be compiled with
 <code>q-e-gpu.6.7</code>.
 Version 1.5.1 and QE6.8 or later versions
-can be compiled with CUDA enabled.
+can be compiled with CUDA enabled with the same commands used to enable CUDA in QE.
+You need to run configure with the CUDA options.
+Version 1.9.0 has been tested on Leonardo at CINECA with the nvidia fortran compiler.
 <br><br>
 29. The band or phonon symmetry is not indicated.
 There are many question marks instead of the names of the irreducible representations.